The Airgonaut seeks innovative short fiction. Below are more specifics that may improve your chances of publication.

 It goes without saying that any literary journal will have to endure its fair share of amateur work.
 However, if you’re serious enough to be submitting your writing for possible publication, you should be serious enough to make sure it’s the best work you can manage at that time.
 Polish it and make it a goal to present yourself as a professional.

-Currently I cannot pay authors.
-However, I will champion your work as if it was my own, for what that’s worth, nominating for Best Small Fictions, Best of the Net, and the Pushcart Prize.
+Currently we cannot pay authors.
+However, we will champion your work as if it were our own, for what that’s worth, nominating for Best Small Fictions, Best of the Net, and the Pushcart Prize.

 If any of the general guidelines above are not followed in the received submission, that submission will not be considered or responded to at all.
 Those are the breaks.